laderast/data_storytelling_bdc/README.md

 # Teaching Plan

-This workshop is split into four different RMarkdown notebooks:
+This workshop is split into five different RMarkdown notebooks:

 1. Starting Out (30 Min) - Looking at the data, reviewing `ggplot2` (`01-starting-out.Rmd`)
 2. Decluttering (30 Min) - Simplifying your figure with `themes` and `theme()` (`02-decluttering.Rmd`)